 Vitruvian Women invite

-This body image project that will be displayed in the Gem Center for the Arts in Boise, Idaho as part of the Reveal Mission.
+This body image project is currently displayed in the Gem Center for the Arts in Boise, Idaho as part of the Reveal Mission.

 This project uses the Vitruvian Man by Leonardo da Vinci as the inspiration - the drawing which depicts a male figure in two superimposed positions with arms and legs apart in a circle and square.
 The image was originally about the proportions of the human body with an idealized nude male.

 This new project, Vitruvian Women, highlights the many shapes, sizes and proportions of the female form.
 This includes adult women of different ages, ethnicity, skin tones, and physique.
 We will include women whose bodies have a story to share, examples include: pregnancy, stretch marks, scars, effects of gravity and age, results from surgery, and other life stories.

 The finished installation will include a large 8x8 foot, black and white backdrop with a ghosted/fractaled image of a woman in the two superimposed Vitruvian positions.
 Attached to the poster will be 36 images of other women’s body variations.
 The purpose is to show the variety of the female form and illustrate there is not just one idealized size, shape, color, curve or proportion.

 Underneath each print will be a statement from the woman about the image - her thoughts about that part of her body, the changes that have occurred, her struggle, her acceptance, or other body image/positivity message or story.
 The purpose is to give voice to these women, provide a platform for these stories, and encourage social engagement.